The only cookies in use on this website are the functional ones that Weebly does not allow us to turn off.

 Habitat Hero is the flagship community science program of the John Ball Zoo in Grand Rapids, Michigan, created to improve urban and suburban pollinator habitat.
 Each year they give away over 2,000 native perennial trees, shrubs, wildflowers and grasses at community events.

-This year they welcome organizations from Delaware, Georgia, and Nebraska as they pilot a national expansion of the program.
-Monarchs Across Georgia is excited to be part of this movement!
-See their story at Why We Need Habitat Heroes Native plants and seeds for this program in Georgia were provided through generous donations from Jill's Butterfly Garden and Monarchs Milkweed & More, LLC. |
+In 2025 they welcomed organizations from Delaware and Georgia as they piloted a national expansion of the program.
+Monarchs Across Georgia was excited to be part of this movement!
+In 2026, zoos from Nebraska, Texas, Florida, Arizona, Rhode Island, Pennsylvania, Michigan, and Virginia are making Habitat Hero part of their program.
+See their story at Why We Need Habitat Heroes |

-Upcoming EventsAt events, you can choose up to five pollinator-friendly native plants and/ or seed packets.
-You will be asked to complete a short online survey with the plant species received and at a minimum your zip code to allow us to track our impact on the
+You will be asked to complete a short online survey with the plant species received, and at a minimum, your zip code to allow us to track our impact on the Habitat Hero Dashboard: A visualization of native plants and pollinator habitats across North America.
+EEA Annual Conference (conference registration required)

 |